Jkremr/pagila-queries/README.md

 ;
 ```

-/*2d.
-Using IN, display the country_id and country columns of the following countries: Afghanistan, Bangladesh, and China:*/
+2d.
+Using IN, display the country_id and country columns of the following countries: Afghanistan, Bangladesh, and China:

 ```sql
 SELECT *